 A study of advanced principles of oral and written communications for managers.
 Three lecture hours per week.

 BMGT 2309 Leadership

 Concepts of leadership and its relationship to management.
 Prepares the student with leadership and communication skills needed to motivate and identify leadership styles.
 Three lecture hours per week.
-Credit: 3 semester hours

 BMGT 2311 Change Management